Tom-Forsyth/LCPMotionPlanner/README.md

 If you are on Windows, open "LCPMotionPlanner.sln" inside of the build directory.
 Press F7 to compile the project, and run the code.

 ## Debug Visualization
-Currently, visualization is only supported through PhysX Visual Debugger, which is only available for Windows.
-PhysX provides primative a rendering application for scenes for Linux that will be supported shortly.

-With PhysX Visual Debugger open, run the project in debug mode, and the primatives of the scene will appear in the PVD player.
+Currently, debug visualization is only supported through PhysX Visual Debugger, which is only available for Windows.
+With PhysX Visual Debugger open, run the simulation, and the primatives of the scene will appear in the PVD player.
+Release builds do not support debug visualization - please use debug, checked, or profile builds.

 ## High Fidelity Visualization
 Realistic visualation is available through UnrealSim, where we are using this module to generate collision free plans for the Franka Panda manipulator.
 Objects can be placed into the UnrealSim simulation scene, and the objects will then be loaded in as primatives into this library to generate and visualze a collision free plan.
-See more:

 ## Example Use
 Below can find an example of how to create a manipulator, add obstacles, and generate a collision free motion plan.
 The public facing API of this project is provided through UnrealSim, so the internal API must be used here.